Al Hansen

 Alfred Earl "Al" Hansen (5 October 1927 - 20 June 1995) was an American artist.
 He was a member of Fluxus, a movement that originated on an artists' collective around George Maciunas.

 He was the father of Andy Warhol protégé Bibbe Hansen and the grandfather and artistic mentor of rock musician Beck and artist Channing Hansen.
 Bibbe and Channing continue his legacy by performing some of his most iconic works.

 Biography

-Hansen was born in 1927 in New York City, to a family of Norwegian heritage.
+Hansen was born in 1927 in the Richmond Hill section of Queens, New York City, to a working-class family of Norwegian and Irish-Scottish heritage.
 He was a friend to several notable artists, including Yoko Ono and John Cage.
 Hansen served in Germany during World War II.
 During his service, Hansen once pushed a piano off the roof of a five-story building, which became the foundation of one of his most recognized performance pieces, the Yoko Ono Piano Drop.
+He dated the action to a 1946 armed-forces show in Frankfurt, where he pushed a piano from a bombed-out building, and later described it as his first Happening.
 Many artists have also destroyed or altered pianos including John Cage, Joseph Beuys, Nam June Paik and Raphael Montañez Ortiz.